 Building a Convenient Design for Mobile Messaging App

-Thoroughly planned UI/UX is crucial for mobile application due to the small screen size and a different nature of user input in comparison with desktop apps.
+Thoroughly planned UI/UX is crucial if you'd like to build a messaging app available on mobile devices due to the small screen size and different nature of user input in comparison with desktop apps.
 Touch screen interfaces require clear and minimalistic design that allows quick and precise interaction with the app using one or both hands.

 Finding and maintaining the balance between convenience and functionality of the interface has a direct impact on the app’s potential profitability.
-Thus, you should have a team of skilled designers that prefer practical usability and simplicity of the user interface.
+Thus, to create a messaging app that users will love, you should have a team of skilled designers that prefer practical usability and simplicity of the user interface.
 However, those designers who love to impress and bedazzle with fanciful art may be assigned to creating skins, icon packs, and other paid “cosmetic” addons.

 The sphere of UI/UX for mobile messaging applications has already developed an optimal layout: the menu area on top, the message area in the middle, and the typing area in the bottom.
 This scheme is used in most chat apps and became a de-facto standard, so your messaging app would be more intuitive to new users if you employ a similar interface structure.